Chapter 44:

 A shudder went through Grabby’s body.
 He nodded a hesitant thanks.
 Then took off at full speed with a young dragon hanging from his shoulders.

 Lilly took a deep breath to hold back her tears.
-She had to use this final power to stop this senseless death.
 It was time to confront Zenobia one last time.

-It was time for an aura to envelop her form.
+An aura to enveloped her form.
 Something soft, something glowing and violet wrapped like a wet blanket.
 It burned like acid.
 Visions imposed themselves on her mind.
 The intensity of the jealousy made her gag.
 But she realized it belonged to her, every last drop.
 She screamed into the wind.

 Zenobia is dangerous.
 She’s always thought herself better than everyone else, but now, she’s outlived her usefulness.
 It’s time to strike decisively.
 You don’t need a wielder to finish her.
 You’re the superior one.
 Show her how wrong she is.

 Lilly’s fists clenched, “Are you the voice in Zenobia’s head?
-Jealousy, that’s what you’re using on me.
-Yes, I’m jealous of her.
+Jealousy, that’s what you’re using on me?
+Yes, I’m jealous.
 I’ve always been jealous of her.
 How would anyone not be?
 If you had any idea what kind of person she really was, you’d be jealous too!”

 The violet aura clamped harder.
-Breathing came heavily from newly crafted lungs.
-Lilly clenched her fists, “She’s bossy because she’s a natural leader.
+Breathing came heavily from newly crafted lungs, “She’s bossy because she’s a natural leader.
 She’s manipulative because she can bring everyone together to do something good!
 She’s a seducer because she’s the prettiest girl in the entire school.
 She’s proud because deep down she knows what she can do.
 Never once has she used that as a weapon!
 She’s raging because she misses everyone so much.
 She can’t handle the pain anymore!
 How dare you exploit that!
 How dare you hurt my best friend!
-I’ll NEVER forgive you!”
+I’ll NEVER forgive you!
+NEVER!”

 Grabby flew past with Jorseph in tow toward the municipal building.
 He turned and flew backwards because he caught Zenobia’s eye.
-The hatred was palpable enough to sense.
-A brilliant neon eye glowed in the darkness of the smoke.
+A brilliant neon eye glowed with palpable hatred in the darkness of smoke.
 The duffel bag at his side had a toy bone at the top.
 The chew toy bounced as he tossed it in his palm.

 “Wah!” it barked.